OmariMuhsen/LMS/README.md

 ---

-## Code of Conduct

-We are committed to fostering a welcoming and respectful community.
-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.

----

 ## Security Vulnerabilities

 If you discover a security issue within this project, please report it responsibly by emailing the maintainers or using GitHub’s private vulnerability disclosure.